Updated: Jan 12

-Headaches are one of the most common health complaints that we see in our practice.
+Headaches are one of the most common health complaints that I see in my practice.
 Sadly, most people have suffered for years without any real correction and rely on pain medication for relief.
-Our goal is to identify the cause and not just focus on the symptoms.
-It's important for us to offer our patients a proper diagnosis, treatment, and natural solutions for their headaches and migraines.
+My goal is to identify the cause and not just focus on the symptoms.
+It's important for me as a chiropractor to offer my patients a proper diagnosis, treatment, and natural solutions for their headaches and migraines.
 These suggestions are some you may not have considered.

 The most common foods that contribute to headaches and migraines are gluten, dairy, and sugar.
 I read a health article recently that stated that 80% of migraines originate in the gut.
 I've had patients start an elimination diet and after 30 days see incredible results.
-There is a ton of information on inflammatory foods and how they contribute to many health concerns.
+There is a ton of information out there on inflammatory foods and how they contribute to many health concerns.
 We now know that the root of most any health issue is inflammation.
-Certain foods create inflammation in the gut and I believe that improving gut health is one of the most important things that you do for your health.
+Certain foods create inflammation in the gut and can contribute to many pain syndromes including headaches.
+I believe that improving gut health is one of the most important things that you do for your health.
 I would consider supplementing with a probiotic.
-We have learned that 70% of your immune system is in your digestive tract.
+Not only does improving gut health decrease inflammation, it also improves your immune system function.
+70% of your immune system health originates in your digestive tract.
 It's important to keep that space healthy.

 The most common nutrition deficiencies that we see with headaches and migraines are Magnesium and Vitamin D.

 Magnesium is one of the most successful headache remedies.
 People who suffer from serious headaches, like migraines, often have low levels of magnesium and several studies suggest that magnesium may reduce the frequency of migraine attacks by 41.6%.
 Other research has shown that taking daily magnesium supplements can be effective at preventing menstrual-related migraines.
-I encourage my patients suffering with migraines to make the necessary dietary changes and to supplement with between 250 and 500 mg of magnesium a day.
+I encourage my patients suffering with migraines to supplement with between 250 and 500 mg of magnesium a day.
 This is the brand I use and recommend.

 Vitamin D deficiency is at the top of the list when it comes to contributing to headaches.
 And recent studies have shown that 70% of Americans have low levels.
 Many people who have difficulty sleeping, also are deficient in vitamin D and this combination further leads to more headaches.
 I recommend supplementing with vitamin D3 (D3 is the best form to take).
 Most nutritionists recommend staying within the therapeutic range of 3,000 to 5,000 units daily.
 (Approximately 25 units per pound of body weight).I